terrykwon/lena_evaluation/README.md

 # Code for 'Evaluating the LENA System for Korean'

 This repository accompanies our upcoming paper, **Evaluating the LENA System for Korean** (McDonald et al., 2020).
-The data used in evaluation is not yet public and this repository is meant to be a reference only for the time being.
+The data (transcripts) used in evaluation is not yet public and this repository is meant to be a reference only for the time being.

+## Data format
 The original LENA transcripts are CHAT (`.cha`) files, having been exported from the LENA software.
 The human transcripts are TextGrids (`.TextGrid`).
+The spreadsheet `clip_data.xlsx` includes the relevant variables for each of the 60 clips, such as AWC and CVC.

+## Analysis code
-`evaluation.py` contains the methods to parse these transcripts into a common data structure, as well as methods to calculate classification accuracy, and also to extract features such as the word and turn count.
+`evaluation.py` contains the methods to parse the CHAT and TextGrid transcripts into a common data structure, as well as methods to calculate classification accuracy, and also to extract features such as the word and turn count.
-The `results.ipynb` Jupyter notebook contains the high-level code used to generate the results and figures used in the paper, such as confusion matrices.

 Since the output classes of LENA differ from the human transcripts, diarization / identification evaluation is done by mapping both to the a common set of classes.
 The mappings are defined in `mappings/` as JSON files, and enable convenient experimentation with different options.

+The `results.ipynb` Jupyter notebook contains some of the high-level code used to generate the results and figures used in the paper, such as confusion matrices.
-Errors, error rates, correlations, and graphs of comparisons of LENA and human codings were calculated in R (version 3.5.3).
-The data set, `LENA_supplementary.xlsx`, includes the necessary variables for each of the 60 clips and the R script, `LENA_Human_Comparisons.R`, includes the relevant code.
+The remaining errors, error rates, correlations, and graphs of comparisons of LENA and human codings are calculated in `results.R`.

 ## Build

 The recommended Python version is 3.8.
+The recommended R version is 3.5.3.
-Dependencies can be installed with `pip` (possibly within a virtual environment).
+Python dependencies can be installed with `pip` (possibly within a virtual environment).

 ```
 pip install -r requirements.txt